bazylcossac/TEXTIFY.txt/README.md

 TEXTIFY.txt is my first project after LOOOONG break.
 It is project for scrimba

-For now the only things you can do is
+For now the only things you can do are:
  - set username
  - post Textify ( tweet, post whatever )
  - and delete it